Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Men and women have massaged their scalps with rosemary herbs in olive oil to maintain healthy hair for centuries.

-Consuming sesame seeds is among the many Chinese herbs for alopecia areata that prevents hair loss.
+Consuming sesame seeds is among the many Chinese herbs for alopecia areata that prevent hair loss.
 The tincture of stinging nettle can also help prevent hair thinning.

 Prepare a paste of ½ teaspoon of fenugreek powder and ¾ cup of unsweetened coconut milk.
-Massage the scalp vigorously with it twice weekly for about two months.
+Massage the scalp vigorously with this paste twice weekly for about two months.

 DHT or dihydrotestosterone binds hair follicles, shrinks them, and causes them to die and fall out. (it also causes an enlarged prostate).
 To eliminate this effect of DHT, take saw palmetto (160 mg) every morning and another dose every evening.
 (The product should be “concentrated and purified” and have eighty-five to ninety-five percent fatty acids and sterols.)
 The herb works by preventing the conversion of testosterone (male sex hormone) into DHT.
 A compound is found in licorice that can block DHT.

-Phygeum (60 to 500 mg) is an herb that also can block DHT.
-And nettle (50 to 100 mg) can enhance the effects of phygeum.
-Zinc (30 mg daily for six months) helps keep DHT from getting to the hair follicles.
+Phygeum (60 to 500 mg) is an herb that can also block DHT.
+Nettle (50 to 100 mg) can enhance the effects of phygeum.
+Zinc (30 mg daily for six months) helps keep DHT from reaching the hair follicles.

 Some people place a little cayenne pepper on their scalp.
 It surely will bring blood and might even produce some hair!
 However, it may get in the eyes!
 Most people are not prepared to deal with this extreme method.